bitwarden/contributing-docs/docs/architecture/deep-dives/state/index.md

 ### `SingleUserState<T>`

 `SingleUserState<T>` behaves very similarly to `GlobalState<T>` where neither will react to active user changes and you instead give it the user you want it to care about up front, which is publicly exposed as a `readonly` member.

-Updates to `SingleUserState` or `ActiveUserState` handling the same `KeyDefinition` will cause eachother to emit on their `state$` observables if the `userId` handled by the `SingleUserState` happens to be active at the time of the update.
+Updates to `SingleUserState` or `ActiveUserState` handling the same `KeyDefinition` will cause each other to emit on their `state$` observables if the `userId` handled by the `SingleUserState` happens to be active at the time of the update.

 ## Migrating